- Buses every 12 minutes Monday to Saturday, and

 - During Monday to Saturday daytimes there would be a combined frequency at the common stops on the proposed X183 and the 183 of buses about every six minutes

 - Buses every ten minutes Monday to Saturday (currently every seven and a half minutes), and

 - Buses every twelve minutes on evenings and Sundays (currently every eight minutes)

-Why have you chosen these limited stops for the proposed X34?
+Why have you chosen these limited stops for the proposed X183?

-These new limited stop routes are designed to minimise the number of stops and journey time, while maximising access to the route by serving interchanges with other bus and rail routes, and key attractors such as town centres.
+These new limited stop express routes are designed to minimise journey time, while maximising access to the route by serving interchanges with other bus and rail routes, and key attractors such as town centres.
 This is done through reducing the number of stops that the bus serves.

-We think we are proposing the right stops where there is the most demand, where key destinations are located, like stations, and where there are opportunities to ensure the bus can travel faster.
-However, we want your feedback on whether these are the right places for a new limited stop route.
+We think we are proposing the right stops - where there is the most demand, where key destinations are located, like stations, and where there are opportunities to ensure the bus can travel faster.
+However, we want your feedback on whether these are the right places for the new limited stop express bus route to serve.

 Will my journey be quicker?

 We have designed our proposals to provide quicker journey times by stopping less frequently.